Child Tax Credit: Millions of parents could soon get up to $3,600 per child

 "We see so much volatility in a person's paycheck throughout the year, especially low income families' paychecks," Ain said.
 "The stability of having an amount of money that comes each month will improve their quality of life."

 The expansion of the Child Tax Credit is only designed for one year, which means the program may revert to its previous form in 2022.
-But experts are hopeful that lawmakers may extend the expansion, especially if it proves popular with voters.
+But policy experts are hopeful that lawmakers may extend the expansion, especially if it proves popular with voters.
+If the provision is not extended, millions of families could see the recurring aid end after the holidays.

+To be sure, the Biden administration and some congressional Democrats have acknowledged their goal to make the expansion permanent as part of their Build Back Better agenda, signaling they consider an investment in children will pay off through a stronger economy overall.

 "These things don't tend to go away" once they're enacted, Wessel noted.